 The company may not be willing to repair items that were improperly maintained or installed or that violate building codes.

 Take note of any extra fees.
 Some home warranty contracts charge extra fees in addition to the deductible, including service fees and missed appointment fees.

 Improper previous repairs, pre-existing problems and more are excluded from coverage.
 Also, some companies may limit the number of claims you can file.

-Like any other insurance, a home warranty is also bound by clauses, therefore read the fine print and make yourself aware about the hidden clauses to make the best use of the deal.
+Like any other insurance, a home warranty is also bound by clauses, therefore read the fine print and make yourself aware of the hidden clauses to make the best use of the deal.